Colby Fulfer, Springdale city chief of staff, announces bid for state Senate

 Eads resigned to take a lobbying job, requiring a special election to fill the vacancy.
 Candidate filing in the special election's partisan primaries begins Monday and ends one week later.
 The primary is Dec.
 14. The special election is Feb.
 8.

-"This was not on my radar a week ago," Fulfer, 43, said during his announcement at Springdale Country Club.
+"This was not on my radar a week ago," Fulfer, 43, said at his 11 a.m. announcement at the Springdale Country Club.
 "I wasn't willing to give up what I do for the city."

-He changed his mind after finding out he could keep his job as city chief of staff and still serve in the Legislature.
+He changed his mind after finding out he could keep his job as city chief of staff and still serve in the Legislature, he said.